Macrometacorp/docs/docs/photoniq/vwrs/01-how-vwrs-works.md

 The waiting room solution includes these essential aspects:

 - **Origin Service**: The website for which you want to set up a virtual waiting room.
-- **Origin Metrics Service**: Allows you to retrieve information about a specific domain.
+- **Origin Metrics Service**: Allows you to retrieve information about a specific waiting room.
 - **Waiting Room Page**: The endpoint (URL) with the waiting room attached.

 ## The VWR Workflow